single-cell-data/SOMA/abstract_specification.md

 - `SOMACollection`: a string-keyed container (key-value map) of other SOMA data types, e.g., `SOMADataFrame`, `SOMASparseNDArray`, and `SOMACollection`.
 - `SOMADataFrame`: a multi-column table -- essentially a dataframe with indexing on user-specified columns.
-- `SOMAGeometryDataFrame` and `SOMAPointCloud`: multi-column tables for storing spatial indexed dataframes, available for point or full geometry instantiations.
+- `SOMAGeometryDataFrame` and `SOMAPointCloudDataFrame`: multi-column tables for storing spatial indexed dataframes, available for point or full geometry instantiations.
 - `SOMADenseNDArray` and `SOMASparseNDArray`: an offset-addressed (zero-based), single-type N-D array, available in either sparse or dense instantiations.
 - `SOMAMultiscaleImage`: a multiscale image pyramid that stores multiple levels of `SOMADenseNDArray`s.